Photovoltaic Energy Factsheet

 - U.S. DOE, EERE (2020) “Solar Energy Glossary.”

-- Energy Sage (2020) “What are the most efficient solar panels on the market?
-Solar panel efficiency explained.”
+- Energy Sage (2021) “Most efficient solar panels: solar panel cell efficiency explained.”

 - NREL (2012) SunShot Vision Study.

-- Photo courtesy of National Renewable Energy Laboratory, NREL-15610.
+- Photo courtesy of National Renewable Energy Laboratory, NREL-45218.

 - Platzer, M. (2015) U.S. Solar Photovoltaic Manufacturing: Industry Trends, Global Competition, Federal Support.
 Congressional Research Service.

 - Congressional Research Service (2020) Solar Energy: Frequently Asked Questions.

 - Barbose, G., et al (2014) Tracking the Sun VI: An Historical Summary of the Installed Price of Photovoltaics in the United States from 1998 to 2012.
 Lawrence Berkeley National Laboratory, LBNL-6350E.2013.2017.

 - Mousazadeh, H., et al. (2009) “A review of principle and sun-tracking methods for maximizing solar systems output.”
 Renewable and Sustainable Energy Reviews, 13:1800-1818.